 Certificate of Need Definitions

-Certificate of Need – A permit granted by the health services and development agency to any person for the establishment or modification of a health care institution, facility, or covered health service, at a designated location.
+Certificate of Need – A permit granted by the Health Facilities Commission to any person for those services specified as requiring a CON under TCA 68-11-1607, at a designated location.

-Conflict of Interest – Any matter before the agency in which the member or employee of the agency has a direct or indirect interest that is in conflict or gives the appearance of conflict with the discharge of the member's or employee's duties;
+Conflict of Interest – Any matter before the commission in which the member or employee of the commission has a direct or indirect interest that is in conflict or gives the appearance of conflict with the discharge of the member's or employee's duties;

-(A) "Direct interest" is a pecuniary interest in the persons involved in a matter before the agency.
-This interest applies to the agency member or employee, the agency member's or employee's relatives or an individual with whom or business in which the member or employee has a pecuniary interest.
+(A) "Direct interest" is a pecuniary interest in the persons involved in a matter before the commission.
+This interest applies to the commission member or employee, the commission member's or employee's relatives or an individual with whom or business in which the member or employee has a pecuniary interest.
 For the purposes of this part, a relative is a spouse, parent, child, stepparent, stepchild, grandparent, grandchild, brother, sister, half-brother, half-sister, aunt, uncle, niece, or nephew by blood, marriage or adoption; and

-(B) “Indirect interest” is a personal interest in the persons involved in a matter before the agency that is in conflict or gives the appearance of conflict with the discharge of the agency member’s or employee’s duties.
+(B) “Indirect interest” is a personal interest in the persons involved in a matter before the commission that is in conflict or gives the appearance of conflict with the discharge of the commission member’s or employee’s duties.